Foamed Concrete Documentation & Technical Specifications

 - Cement type

 The cement or binder is used to affect a set in the liquid foamed concrete creating a solid mass.

 The set time is created by careful selection of the correct materials to suit the application and location.
-Set times of Propump mix designs are normally between 2 and 8 hours.
+For instance, set times of Propump mix designs are normally between 2 and 8 hours

-The cement types in general use fall into sub categories which are listed below;
+The cement types fall into sub categories which are listed below;

 1a.
 Ordinary Portland Cement 52.5N, 42.5N, 32.5N.